gmetais/grunt-devperf/README.md

 Type: `Array of Strings`
 Default value: `['http://www.google.fr']`

-The list of URLs you want to test
+The list of URLs you want to test.

 #### options.numberOfRuns
 Type: `Integer`
 Default value: `5`

-The number of times you want phantomas to call each page
+The number of times you want phantomas to call each page.
+A higher number of runs could give a better accuracy, but note that they are run in parallel and that your machine's bandwith may suffer.

 #### options.timeout
 Type: `Integer`